Skip to Content

 After a miscarriage, your body will stop producing HCG hormone as it falls over weeks to pre-pregnancy level.

-In fact, your doctor will demand you check your HCG level over days to determining if it’s rising or not.
+In fact, your doctor may ask you to check your HCG level over several days to determine if it is rising appropriately or falling.

 What causes miscarriage at 4 weeks?